 Can be designed for any volume

 Air-Over-Water systems can be designed for any volume, where the tank size limited only by shipping restrictions and site limitations.
 The air compressor provides a local source of compressed air to recharge the tank when needed.
-The system is controlled automatically using a control panel and other system components.
+The system is controlled automatically using a controller and other system components.